Toyota Hilux: Fifth generation (N80, N90, N100, N110; 1988)

 The next redesign, in 1988, introduced a longer-wheelbase option, 122 in rather than 103 in for the regular wheelbase.
 Its one-piece cargo-box walls eliminated the rust-prone seams that were found in earlier models.
 The V6 Xtracab SR5 earned Motor Trend magazine's Truck of the Year award that year.
 The Xtra Cabs now featured more room behind the front seats than the last generation which allowed optional jump-seats for rear passengers, a feature more in line with competitors of the time.

+Volkswagen built and marketed the Hilux under the Volkswagen Taro name from February 1989 to March 1997.
+It was also sold in Thailand as the Toyota Hilux Mighty-X.

+The Hilux received a minor facelift in 1991 (for the 1992 model year), which was a grille change incorporating the new Toyota emblem that had been recently adopted.

 In 1991, North American production began at the NUMMI plant in Fremont, California.
-The Hilux received a minor facelift in 1991 (for the 1992 model year), which was a grille change incorporating the new Toyota emblem that had been recently adopted.

 It was during this generation that Toyota discontinued the Hilux line in North America (where it was marketed as the "Toyota Pickup"), replacing it with the new Tacoma for the 1995 model year.